bjornbytes/lovr/README.md

 Building
 ---

-Here's how to build LÖVR using CMake:
+Here's how to compile LÖVR using CMake:

 ```console
 mkdir build